Welcome to the Center for Disabilities Studies

 Beth Mineo brings clarity to new CMS rule on News Radio 1410 WDOV and 1450 WILM

 CDS Director Beth Mineo made the complex new federal rule that will boost community living and employment opportunities for people with disabilities understandable for her radio audience April 24.
 On News Radio 1410 WDOV and 1450 WILM, Beth explained that because of the new CMS rule, “Medicaid funding that used to go to paying for institutional care can now go to supporting people to live and work in the settings of their choice.”
 Hear the entire interview, here: Beth Mineo Radio Interview.
+You can also read the text version of the interview.

 CDS Town Hall on new CMS rule attracts News Journal coverage